-43-46

-This produces a plot with the central cross representing the beam direction and each point representing the direction of the hkl 001 reflection of individual lattices, with the outer ring of the circle representing a rotation of 90 away from the beam axis.
-This will show if your crystals have a preferred orientation, which may impact data completeness and indicate the need to collect more data or vary the loading protocol.
-In the left-hand panel of figure 7c, the effect of overloading a chip with HEWL crystals is shown.
-As apertures fill with more crystals they stick to the angled walls of the apertures rather than wedging at the base in a random orientation.
-The two orthogonal ellipses are a result of crystals lying on the internal walls of the chip which are at ~35_to the beam direction).
-Reducing the volume of crystals loaded reduces the hit rate but also dramatically reduces the fraction of crystals lying in these preferred planes.
+Note: It is a common pathology when processing stills data from crystals where the symmetry of the Bravais lattice is higher than the space group symmetry that merged data appear as a perfect twin.
+Data processing algorithms have evolved to resolve this pathology 43-46 but users should be mindful of this while processing their data.

 REPRESENTATIVE RESULTS: (Instructions)

 Low Dose Data Collection and Series

-Low dose and dose series data were collected on copper nitrite reductase micro crystals at I24 and have been published in 42.
-In this work a rapid dose series was collected with 20 diffraction images taken at each aperture (i.e. n=20 in the data collection gui shown above) before moving to fresh sample.
+Low dose (5.1 Scenario 1) and dose series (5.2 Scenario 2) data were collected on copper nitrite reductase micro crystals at I24 and have been published in 42.
+All samples were prepared as described in protocol section 1, data collected as per protocol sections 3, 4, and 5, and processed using methods in Protocols section 6.
+In this work a rapid dose series was collected with 20 diffraction images taken at each aperture (i.e. n=20 in the data collection GUI shown above) before moving to fresh sample.
 From these data a bimodal distribution of unit cells in space group P213 was identified (a = b = c = 97.25 Å, and a = b = c = 96.38 Å).
 Identifying and separating these unit-cell polymorphs for processing showed a marked improvement in data quality indicators and revealed two different structures in a flexible loop between residues 189-193 instead of the mixed state observed when processing all data together.
+Identification of such polymorphs could make all the difference in a delicate time-resolved structural study where only small structural changes are expected.
 Furthermore, the dose series collected revealed a dose dependent unit cell change in the crystal, with increased dose shifting the population in favor of the larger unit-cell.

-Similar work was performed in 47, where a dose series was collected from a dye-type heme peroxidase from Streptomyces lividans (DtpAa) to compare low dose structures from SSX with those measured in the same fixed target system using SFX.
-SFX data were collected at SACLA Beamline BL2 EH3 with a pulse length of 10 fs and a repetition rate of 30 Hz.
-The 10 fs pulse duration ensures that dose dependent effects are not present in the SFX data.
-SFX data were compared to SSX data collected on beamline I24, where 10 sequential 10 ms exposures were measured at each sample position (i.e. n=10).
-The dose dependent migration of a heme iron coordinated water molecule away from the iron was observed, as well as a conformational change in one of the heme propionate groups, in the SSX dose series.
+Similar work was performed in 47, where a dose series (5.2 Scenario 2) was collected from a dye-type heme peroxidase from Streptomyces lividans (DtpAa) to compare low dose structures from SSX (5.1 Scenario 1) with those measured in the same fixed target system using SFX.
+SFX data were collected at SACLA Beamline BL2 EH3 with a pulse length of 10 femtoseconds and a repetition rate of 30 Hz.
+The 10 femtosecond pulse duration ensures that dose dependent effects are not present in the SFX data.
+SFX data were compared to SSX data collected on beamline I24, where 10 sequential 10 millisecond exposures were measured at each sample position (i.e. n=10).
+The dose dependent migration of a heme iron coordinated water molecule away from the iron was observed, as well as a conformational change in one of the heme propionate groups in the SSX dose series.
 Although not damage-free like the SFX structure, the dose series allowed the Fe-O2H bond length of a zero-dose dataset (ferric heme) to be extrapolated, with this agreeing within experimental error with the value obtained from SFX.

 The serial crystallography data collection methods described here can also be easily adapted to provide new sample environments to, for example, study anaerobic protein structures at room temperature.
 As outlined in 48, loading a ‘sheet-on-sheet’ sample, or ‘chipless chip’, with different sealing films in an anerobic chamber enables room temperature collection of structural data from dioxygen-sensitive samples.

+Pump Probe

+Although the following representative results were not collected at Diamond Beamline I24, these methods have been developed in close collaboration between facilities in the iNEXT program to work towards standard methods in serial crystallography method development.
+Beamline I24 offers, or will soon offer, equivalent collection methods to those used below already in the literature to perform such experiments using the methods described in the protocols above.

-Pump Probe – Rapid Mixing
+Pump Probe: Rapid Mixing